PHAROS Living Lab

 Exhibition & Theatre Event

-Wednesday 27.05.2026 (All day): This is a captivating marine art installation that blends creativity with ocean advocacy, setting the stage for deep reflection on our relationship with the sea, followed by the official launch of the Living Lab video, documenting community engagement and restoration efforts in Maharees and Tralee Bay.
-A dynamic panel discussion then brings together artists, scientists, and community leaders to explore how the Living Lab can evolve throughout the PHAROS project.
-Together, they consider ways to deepen citizen participation, amplify local voices, and integrate artistic perspectives into marine restoration.
+Wednesday 27.05.2026 (All day): This was a captivating marine art installation that blends creativity with ocean advocacy, setting the stage for deep reflection on our relationship with the sea, followed by the official launch of the Living Lab video, documenting community engagement and restoration efforts in Maharees and Tralee Bay.
+A dynamic panel discussion then brought together artists, scientists, and community leaders to explore how the Living Lab can evolve throughout the PHAROS project.
+Together, they considered ways to deepen citizen participationamplify local voices, and integrate artistic perspectives into marine restoration.

 Blue Schools Citizen Engagement Project